 SHIPWRECK TALES OF THE MAGNIFICENT KIND

 “Hey,” Officer Parker said.
-“You alright?”
+“You all right?”

-“What’s your name?” he asked.
+“What’s your name?”

 “How old are you, Martin?”